coreos/docs/running-coreos/bare-metal/booting-with-pxe/index.md

 # Booting CoreOS via PXE

 CoreOS is currently in heavy development and actively being tested.
 These instructions will walk you through booting CoreOS via PXE on real or virtual hardware.
-This will run CoreOS completely out of RAM by default.
+By default, this will run CoreOS completely out of RAM.
+CoreOS can also be [installed to disk]({{site.url}}/docs/running-coreos/bare-metal/installing-to-disk).

 ## Configuring pxelinux

 This guide assumes you already have a working PXE server using [pxelinux][pxelinux].
-If you need suggestions on how to set a server up checkout guides for [Debian][debian-pxe], [Fedora][fedora-pxe] or [Ubuntu][ubuntu-pxe].
+If you need suggestions on how to set a server up, check out guides for [Debian][debian-pxe], [Fedora][fedora-pxe] or [Ubuntu][ubuntu-pxe].

 [debian-pxe]: http://www.debian-administration.org/articles/478
 [ubuntu-pxe]: https://help.ubuntu.com/community/DisklessUbuntuHowto